hfboyce/tableau_course/_build/html/_sources/intro.md

 #### Theory

-- Why are EDAs important?
-- How to approach an EDA?
-(Exercise)
-- Conclusion and next steps in an EDA
+- What should you absolutely not do?
+Data Science Ducks
+- Common pitfalls (8-10 examples)
+- A game of Good vs Evil
+- Best practices
+- Storytelling
 - Importance of colour, titles etc.

 ### Tableau Applications

+- Titles
+- Tooltip
 - Clicks and hovers
+- Palettes
-- palettes
+- Extensions
-- extensions
+- Navigation
 - Tableau Story

 ## Exercise